 The Certificate Holders will construct the Project in a manner that conforms to Good Utility Practice, as herein defined, and all applicable standards of the American National Standards Institute (ANSI) including, without limitation, the National Electrical Safety Code (NESC), Institute of Electrical and Electronics Engineers (IEEE), Standard IEEE C2-2002, and any stricter standards adopted by the Certificate Holders.
 Upon completion thereof, the Certificate Holders will certify to the PSC that the Project was constructed in full conformance with the standards specified herein.
 Before any construction begins within any segment of the project, the boundaries of the Construction Zone will be delineated in the field.
 All cleanup and restoration methods that will be performed after construction are described in Section 14.0.
-The schedule of construction for each EM&CP segment is provided in Table 1-1.
-All vegetation clearing methods and protection measures to be used prior to and during construction are described in Section 8.0.
+All vegetation-clearing methods and protection measures to be used prior to and during construction are described in Section 8.0.